 Stryker shall not purposely accelerate or delay the public release of material information in consideration of a pending stock award in order to allow the grantee to benefit from a more favorable stock price.
 The Board and the Committee note, however, that a release of information by Stryker in close proximity to a stock award could create the appearance of an effort to time the announcement to a grantee’s benefit, even if no such benefit was intended.
 Accordingly, Stryker’s Secretary shall be responsible to advise the Board and Committee whenever material non-public information is planned to be released to the public in close proximity to the grant of a stock-based award in order that they may consider whether the grant should be delayed, including advising the Chief Executive Officer in that regard with respect to off-cycle awards, acquisition-related awards or other awards.

 Award Terms and Provisions

 The Committee (or Board in the case of non-employee director grants) shall establish the term, vesting, award type, restrictions and other provisions of stock awards within the terms of the stock plan documents.

 As soon as administratively possible following approval of any stock award, the material terms of the award and related information will be communicated to the recipient.

-This Policy shall be posted on the “Corporate Governance” page of the "For Investors" section of Stryker’s website.
+This Policy shall be posted on the “Corporate Governance” page of Stryker’s website.

-Approved by the Board of Directors and the Compensation Committee on July 26, 2011.
+Approved by the Board of Directors and the Compensation and Human Capital Committee on November 1, 2022.